-Mr. Sanders writes personalized sight-reading works for the needs of the choirs he directs.
-Some are simple sight-reading exercises for Non-Varsity ensembles while some are more difficult for Varsity level choirs.
+Dr. Sanders writes personalized sight-reading works for the needs of the choirs he directs.
+Some are simple sight-reading exercises for beginning ensembles while some are more difficult for advanced level choirs.

 Click below to download free sight-reading music for your choirs - no catch - just free music in a variety of keys and levels of difficulty to assist you in your choral rehearsals.